Riley-Py/UWaterloo-Work/SCI 238/Summary Notes/Chapter 2/Notes.md

 - *Lunar phases* - moon's appearance changes overtime in the sky
 - *Waxing* - increasing
 - *Waning* - decreasing
-- *Cresecent* - before and after new moon
+- *Crescent* - before and after new moon
 - *Gibbons* - before and after full moon
 - *Lunar eclipse* - Earth comes directly between Sun and Moon; Earth's shadow falls on moon
+	- Can be seen by anyone
-- *Solar eclipse* - Moon comes directly between
+- *Solar eclipse* - Moon comes directly between Sun and Earth; Moon's shadow falls on Earth
+	- Must be located in the path to see it
+-